raleel/cfi-srd-pt/0008_Combat.md

 #### Accidental Injury

 The defender deflects or twists an opponent's attack in such a way that the attacker fumbles, injuring themself.
-The attacker must roll damage against himself in a random Hit Location using the weapon used to strike.
+The attacker must roll damage against himself in a random Hit Location uCanto the weapon used to strike.
 If unarmed, the attacker tears or breaks something internal, the damage roll ignoring any armor.

 #### Arise